SIMR-seminars/SIMR-seminars.github.io/about.md

 - March 23 2022: Karolline May and Lauren Rajakovich
 - April 6 2022: Kelsey Jesser and Erica Fuhrmeister
 - April 20 2022: Norma Morella and Kendra Kamp
+- May 4 2022: Purna C Kashyap and Smritee Dabee